 The key role of algebraic topology.
-With this understanding, the question for an effective QFT description of FQH systems is not answered as traditionally (by choosing a Lagrangian whose equations of motion reflect local properties like the Hall current) but instead by finding an effective classifying space \mathcal{A} whose implied topological quantum observables reproduce the expected observations, such as the emblematic (non-)commutation relation of Wilson line operators on the torus shown in (18) below.
+With this understanding, the question for an effective QFT description of FQH systems is not answered as traditionally (by choosing a Lagrangian whose equations of motion reflect local properties like the Hall current) but instead by finding an effective classifying space \mathcal{A} whose implied topological quantum observables reproduce the expected observations on global topological states, such as the emblematic (non-)commutation relation of Wilson line operators on the torus, shown in (17) below.

 It turns out (in §2) that this construction of topological flux quantum states proceeds entirely by the analysis of "local systems" (cf. Rem.
-2.12 below) on the (generally covariantized) homotopy type of moduli spaces (22) of flux given by mapping spaces from the spacetime domain into the classifying space for the flux-quantization law - and as such is squarely a problem in the mathematical subject of homotopy theory and algebraic topology (for which we have compiled some background in §A.3).
+2.12 below) on the (generally covariantized) homotopy type of moduli spaces (21) of flux given by mapping spaces from the spacetime domain into the classifying space for the flux-quantization law - and as such is squarely a problem in the mathematical subject of homotopy theory and algebraic topology (for which we have compiled some background in §A.3).

 Novel effective flux quantization for FQH systems.
-Concretely, a candidate classifying space for the effective magnetic flux through FQH systems (as seen by the effective quasi-particles/holes) turns out [236][234][241]6 to be the 2-sphere $\mathcal{A} \simeq S^2$ (see §3), modeling effective FQH flux in a variation of the ordinary classifying space (4) (of which it is the "2-skeleton"):
+Concretely, a candidate classifying space for the effective magnetic flux through FQH systems (as seen by the effective quasi-particles/holes) turns out [243][241][249] 6 to be the 2-sphere $\mathcal{A} \simeq S^2$ (see §3), modeling effective FQH flux in a variation of the ordinary classifying space (4) (of which it is the "2-skeleton"):

-Classifying space for

-effective FQH flux

-$$S^2 \simeq \mathbb{C}P^1 \longrightarrow \mathbb{C}P^\infty \simeq{\mathfrak{f}} BU(1) \simeq{\mathfrak{f}} B^2\mathbb{Z}$$

-Classifying space for

-ordinary magnetic flux (5)
+Classifying space for effective FQH flux $$S^2 \simeq \mathbb{C}P^1 \longleftrightarrow \mathbb{C}P^\infty \simeq{\mathbb{J}} BU(1) \simeq{\mathbb{J}} B^2\mathbb{Z}$$ Classifying space for ordinary magnetic flux (5)

-In this article, we work out in detail how this classifying space produces quantum effects in FQH systems, in particular how it reproduces quantum phenomena of abelian Chern-Simons theory.
-As a quick plausibility argument for this claim, note (cf. [78]) that the rationalization of the 2-sphere is encoded by the following differential equations (its "Sullivan minimal model" cf. [235, §3.2]), which are just those equations that characterize the Chern-Simons 3-form H_3 for a gauge field flux density F_2 as it appears in the Lagrangian formulation of Chern-Simons theory (cf. [84, Prop.
-1.27(b)] and (150)):
+In this article, we work out in detail how this classifying space produces quantum effects in FQH systems, in particular how it reproduces and refines quantum phenomena otherwise associated with abelian Chern-Simons theory.
+As a quick plausibility argument for this claim, note (cf. [80]) that the rationalization of the 2-sphere is encoded by the following differential equations (its "Sullivan minimal model" cf. [242, §3.2]), which are just those equations that characterize the Chern-Simons 3-form H_3 for a gauge field flux density F_2 as it appears in the Lagrangian formulation of Chern-Simons theory (cf. [86, Prop.
+1.27(b)] and (149)):